Pixels so sharp they will cut you

 From here, I had a detour with a little experiment.
 For all the games I work on, I have a soft spot.
 Darkstone was one such game.
-It’s low resolution blurry textures begged for me to edit them.
-It was a challenge just figuring out how to access them and understand the file structure: there are odd duplicates, art sheets (many separate art assets on one texture), and strange encryption.
+Its low resolution blurry textures begged for me to edit them.
+It was a challenge just figuring out how to access them and understand the file structure: there are odd duplicates, art sheets (many art assets on one texture), and strange encryption.
 I wanted to create a chalk-like art style.
-It was a side diversion and never meant to be a full project though.
-I really liked the results though.
+It was a side diversion and never meant to be a full project, though.
+I really liked the results, though.

 STOP CHANGING THE DAMN FORMAT ALREADY!

-I had very little experience back then and it was before Borderlands captured what I desired so well (ICE CREAM…wait no…CELL SHADING!).
+I had very little experience back then, and it was before Borderlands captured what I desired so well (ICE CREAM…wait no…CELL SHADING!).
 So I switched to working on Minecraft for my sons.
-I finished not only the main game but several of the most popular modification at the time.
+I finished not only the main game but several of the most popular modification.
 However, Mohjang (the makers of Minecraft) changed the texture format and naming several times over the duration I was working on it; breaking my texture pack (Grrrrr!) more than once.
-I never released it as by the time they finalized it, they had added so much more that I hadn’t done.
-However, it gave me time to work on learning the graphics software (GIMP at the time…not the one from Pulp Fiction).
+I never released it as by the time they completed it, they had added so much more that I hadn’t done.
+However, it gave me time to work on learning the graphics software (GIMP…not the one from Pulp Fiction).

 But the name almost begged it!